You wonder if you have a fear of commitment. You’re attractive, successful and social and STILL SINGLE. You ask yourself, why am I still single?

 Why do some people have profound difficulties with commitment while others seem to embrace it?
 True commitment can come about only when one has a clear sense of oneself.
 That is, a person knows who they are and what they want and need is more available for a committed relationship.
 Many single people intuitively recognize this and choose to work on themselves prior to entering into a committed relationship.
 Also, a committed relationship isn’t for everyone.
 Some who know themselves well find it deeply enriching to take a solo flight.
 The key here is: just as individuals can remain un-partnered as a way of avoiding a host of painful experiences, they can marry or partner for a host of defensive reasons, such as avoiding aloneness or self-discovery.
 Self-understanding can help one to recognize when marriage or partnering is a growing experience and when it is a way of avoiding knowing oneself.

 Yes.
 However, the path is not always an easy one.
 To overcome a fear of commitment are person must, ironically, commit to intensive psychotherapy or psychoanalysis.
 This isn’t easy because the person’s natural instinct when relationships become challenging is to, “head for the hills”.
-Inevitably, the individual’s psychologist or psychoanalyst will disappoints them.
-And, their impulse may be to bolt.
-If they are able, to stick around and talk about how angry, disappointed, hurt or abandoned they feel, they may be able learn about what makes committed relationships so difficult – and, over time, therapy may help them to have a sustained, intimate relationship.
+Inevitably, the individual’s psychologist or psychoanalyst will disappoint them.
+And their impulse may be to bolt.
+If they are able to stick around and talk about how angry, disappointed, hurt or abandoned they feel, they may be able experience those feelings that make committed relationships so difficult; and over time therapy or psychoanalysis may help them to have a sustained, intimate relationship.

 If you interested in exploring treatment, feel free to call me: 301.656.9650.
 I welcome your call.